 Identification: Their coloring is silver with olive green mottling and bars on side; fins red with the caudal fin (their tail) pink to deep purple.
 The longest dorsal spines are longer than the dorsal soft-rays.
 More elongate than calico surfperch.

 Size: To 16 inches and 4 pounds; most caught from piers are under a foot.
-The California record fish weighed 2 lb 15 oz and was taken from Klamath Beach in 2003.
+The California record fish weighed 3 Lbs 7 oz and was taken at Kellogg Beach, Del Norte Co. in 2012.

-Habitat: Shallow-water, sandy-shore, oceanfront areas.
+Habitat: Surf zone, shallow-water, sandy-shore, oceanfront areas; recorded to a depth of 24 feet.
 Although generally found in the open ocean, they enter sheltered estuaries and bays just before spawning in the spring and early summer.
 At such times, hundreds of fish may be concentrated in a fairly small area and it’s pretty easy for anglers to catch a limit.

 Piers: Commonly caught at sandy-shore piers and bay piers north of Pacifica.
 Best bets: Pacifica Pier, Del Norte St. Pier (Eureka), and both the “B” Street Pier and Citizen’s Dock in Crescent City.

 Shoreline: One of the main fish for sandy shore anglers in northern California anglers.

 Boats: An inshore species but sometimes taken by boaters fishing Humboldt Bay.

 My son MIke with a redtail surfperch in Humboldt County